azat-co/practicalnode/chapter8/chapter8.md

 }
 ```

-This part is the most distinct compared with Express.js.
+The next part is the most distinct compared with Express.js.
 Developers use properties for methods and paths, and instead of `res` (or `response`) we use `reply` inside of the `handler` property.
 Every route is an item in the array passed to `server.route()`.
 The first such route is for the home page ("/"):

 ```js
 server.route([